MailCheck-co/mailcheck.site/src/routes/blog/email-marketing-campaign-metrics/index.md

 ---
 published: true
-title: Email Marketing Campaign Metrics
+title: EMAIL MARKETING CAMPAIGN METRICS FOR SMALL BUSINESS
 date: 21.04.2019
 readingTime: 3 min read
 snippet: Email marketing metrics are used to analyze efficiency of the marketing campaign.There can be different tasks and goals for an email marketing campaign launched by a small business - the number of registrations, purchases, opening rate etc. For each of the task and goal we make a separate metric.
 Email marketer has to consider these metrics and monitor them for decision-making purposes.